-Twenty-one officers from nine municipal police departments and the Pennsylvania State Police will operate the checkpoint in the westbound lanes of the bypass approaching the Sycamore Street intersection.
+From 10 p.m.
+Saturday to 3 a.m.
+Sunday, 21 officers from eight municipal departments and the Pennsylvania State Police will operate the checkpoint in the northbound lanes of the bypass near the Sycamore Street intersection.

-Participating municipal departments include Bensalem, Doylestown, Middletown, Newtown, Tinicum, Warrington and Warwick Townships, and Penndel and Quakertown Boroughs.
+Participating municipal departments include Bensalem, Doylestown, Middletown, New Britain, Newtown, Plumstead, Warrington and Warwick townships.

 For more than a decade, Impaired Driving Program grants have been provided through PennDOT and National Highway Traffic Safety Administration, in cooperation with the Pennsylvania DUI Association.
 The grants help pay for salary reimbursement for officers who participate in the program, as well as for equipment used in DUI enforcement.